 If you’d prefer to purchase a copy of the book right away, click on the link below to go straight to her shop link.

-Thanks for stopping by and reading my personal thoughts about The New Family Table!
+Thanks for stopping by to read my review about The New Family Table!

 Now go enter that contest! 😉